Are you overworked, exhausted, and ready to call it a day by 3pm?

 If you’re not re-fueling with enough protein throughout the day, your system will not function optimally.

 How much protein should you consume daily?

 The answer to this question is complex and a number of factors should be considered when calculating your daily requirements.
-You must consider your individual energy needs and your level of daily activity.
+You must consider individual energy needs and level of daily activity.

-For example, if you are training for a fitness competition, your protein requirements are much higher than the recommendations outlined below.
+For example, if you are training for a fitness competition, you have higher protein requirements than the recommendations outlined below.

-My suggestion to most of my patients is to multiply their weight in pounds by .8, rather than .36.
+My suggestion to my patients is to multiply their weight in pounds by 0.8 rather than 0.36.

-And when it comes to breakfast, protein is super important.
+When it comes to breakfast, protein is key.

-Try replacing your morning granola with 2 eggs, 1/2 a cup of berries, and Greek yoghurt.
+Try replacing your morning granola with 2 eggs, 1/2 cup of berries, and Greek yoghurt.

-Or you might opt to make a delicious protein smoothie with 10 grams of fibre, antioxidant-rich fruits, and almond milk.
-This will offer more protein and less calories than granola.
+This gives you higher protein and less sugar than granola.
 Most importantly, it will keep you feeling fuller longer.

-Many of my patients are already aware of the benefits of healthy eating and find that they only need to make small changes to their dietary habits.
-With minor adjustments to their daily protein intake, many people notice a significant difference in their energy levels.
+With small adjustments to daily protein intake, many people notice a significant difference in their energy levels.